wcerfgba/jpreston.xyz/a-catalogue-of-chords-example.md

 last_modified_at: '2021-08-14'
 ---

-At the start of 2021 I spent some time writing a Clojure program to generate a catalogue of assorted [[music]]al chords.
+At the start of 2021 I spent some time writing some Clojure [[software]] to generate a catalogue of assorted [[music]]al chords.
 You can find the catalogue, with explanatory info and the script to generate it, on GitHub [1].

 In this [[essay]] I'll demonstrate using the catalogue to build a chord progression.